How Financial Aid Works

 Enrollment Status:

 Most university student financial aid is awarded based on the assumption that students will enroll full time – at least 12 credit hours per semester.
 Awards may be adjusted for any other enrollment status.
-Federal programs allow you be enrolled at least half-time – six hours of required course work.
+Federal loan programs allow you be enrolled at least half-time – six hours of required course work.
 All Financial Aid is limited to course work required for a degree program.
 Complete withdrawal from classes or dropping a class without attending may result in the required repayment of the financial assistance or the forfeiture of any entitled refund.

 Basic Eligibility for Federal Programs: